Moonwalk (dance): Early use

+1920s

+The African American vaudeville performer and mime artist Johnny Hudgins crafted a distinctive routine that blended eccentric dance with pantomime and what was then called "freak" movement, incorporating a moonwalk-like step along with a slow-motion spin, an early instance of the dance moves that would later evolve into Michael Jackson's signature moonwalk.

 1930s

 There are many recorded instances of the moonwalk; similar steps are reported as far back as 1932, used by Cab Calloway and Charlie Chaplin.
 In 1985, Calloway said that the move was called "The Buzz" when he and others performed it in the 1930s.

 The 1935 animated short film Dancing on the Moon, directed by Dave Fleischer and part of the Color Classics series of animated short films, contains a segment where the protagonist cat dances the moonwalk.

-1940s

-In 1943, Bill Bailey performed the first on-screen backslide in the movie The Cabin in the Sky.
-This dance move closely resembles what was later called the moonwalk.
-In 1944, Judy Garland and Margaret O'Brien portrayed something similar to the move in their performance of "Under the Bamboo Tree" in Meet Me in St. Louis, though their performance lacks the illusion created by the genuine moonwalk.

 1950s

 In 1958, on the Pat Boone Show, Dick Van Dyke performed a similar variation of the moonwalk and camel walk in his comedy routine called "Mailing a Letter on a Windy Corner".

 In 1955, it was recorded in a performance by tap dancer Bill Bailey.
 He performs a tap routine, and at the end, backslides into the wings.
 The French mime artist Marcel Marceau used it throughout his career (from the 1940s through the 1980s), as part of the drama of his mime routines.
 In Marceau's "Walking Against the Wind" routine, he pretends to be pushed backwards by a gust of wind.